matwoess/jsourceprofiler/docs/report.md

 ## Source file detail view (JavaFileName.html)

 For each Java file, an annotated source code file is generated inside `.profiler/report/source/`.
-It can be used to explore the methods and statements of each class and in detail and get coverage information.
+It can be used to explore the methods and statements of each class in detail and get coverage information.

 A small [jQuery](https://jquery.com/) script [file](https://github.com/matwoess/jsourceprofiler/tree/main/jsourceprofiler-tool/src/main/resources/js/highlighter.js) initializes
 colors for relevant sections and dynamically updates them on mouse hover.